 Posts tagged "Modifications"

-Whenever a machine is permanently or temporarily modified to work better, the entry goes here.
+Whenever a machine is permanently or temporarily modified to work better, including upgrades, the entry goes here.

 What if I told you that you can still buy a Z80-based computer from the 80s for only twenty bucks?
 It has a full keyboard, a pretty solid BASIC interpreter, and there’s even an expansion bus of sorts.
 And it runs off batteries!